tobysoby/hhackathon/README.md

 # Mining deutsche welle facebook posts

-repo for the fjp hackathon 06/12/2017 in Hamburg
+Repository for the fjp hackathon 06/12/2017 in Hamburg

 ## Idea